 Known as the gateway to the Cotswolds, this medieval town on the River Windrush has a beautiful high street lined with 17th and 18th century buildings.
 It’s a good place to go antique hunting and is home to the annual Burford festival.

 The festival takes place in early June and has something for everyone – outdoor theatre, workshops, talks by authors, concerts, Sound of Music singalongs, and historical tours (including a pub tour – hello!).
 As part of the celebrations, residents opened their stunning private gardens, including Lord and Lady Heseltine whose estate contains over 3,500 different species of plants and trees, a sculpture garden and a cascading rill.
 I’m a bit sad to have missed the talk on photographic techniques by Clive Nichols, an incredible garden photographer who has snapped Prince Charles’ garden in Scotland and Lord Rothschild’s garden in Corfu.
 Hopefully he’s there next year and I have the perfect excuse to go back!We didn’t really make the most of the festival as we were on a mission to see as many villages as possible.
-So, after doing a couple of laps, we stumbled upon an adorable courtyard restaurant, The Little Italian Bistro, and couldn’t resist a bite to eat before jumping back in the car.
+So, after doing a couple of laps, we stumbled upon an adorable courtyard restaurant, at Burford House a 17th century inn, and couldn’t resist a bite to eat before jumping back in the car.

 If you fancy checking out the birthplace of Daylesford Organic then head North after Burford.
 They’ve got delightful cottages, floristry and gardening workshops, a cookery school and, of course, an organic farm shop.